Mitigating Object Hallucinations in Large Vision-Language Models via Attention Calibration: Preliminary

 \subsection{Spatial Perception Bias}

-When given a blank white image and the open-ended prompt ``Please describe the image in detail," LVLMs are expected to distribute attention uniformly across the entire image.
+When given a blank white image and the open-ended prompt \textit{``Please describe this image in detail''}, LVLMs are expected to distribute attention uniformly across the entire image.
 However, as shown in Figure~\ref{fig:attention_distribution}a, the self-attention module assigns varying levels of attention to different spatial regions.
 For instance, LLaVA-1.5 places greater attention on later visual tokens, particularly near the bottom-right.
 This systematic attention bias reflects position-dependent sensitivity to visual features.
-We define this phenomenon as Spatial Perception Bias(SPB)—a systematic error in the self-attention module that skews attention weights.
+We define this phenomenon as Spatial Perception Bias(SPB)—a systematic error in the self-attention module that skews attention weights toward specific spatial regions, leading to perception inconsistencies.

 \citet{xing2024cca} were the first to identify a similar issue, attributing it to the long-term decay effect of position encoding.
-Specifically, LVLMs tend to assign lower attention to top-left tokens compared to bottom-right tokens.
+Specifically, LVLMs tend to assign lower attention to tokens corresponding to the top-left region of an image compared to those in the bottom-right region.
+This asymmetric attention makes LVLMs more susceptible to object hallucination in the top-left region, where visual grounding is weaker.
 To mitigate this, they proposed reordering the visual token sequence to achieve a more balanced attention distribution.
 However, when comparing Figure~\ref{fig:attention_distribution}(a–c), we find that SPB varies significantly across models and can result in unexpectedly high attention to arbitrary locations.
-Consequently, a predefined token reordering strategy \cite{xing2024cca} may not generalize well to LVLMs beyond LLaVA-1.5.
+Consequently, a predefined token reordering strategy cannot generalize well to LVLMs beyond LLaVA-1.5.